aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 3.1 Contact points
 ~~~~~~~~~~~~~~~~~~

-Please contact the current chair of the code of conduct committee directly by email, see 4.1.
+Please contact the current chair of the code of conduct committee (CoCC) directly by email, see 4.1.

 3.2 Alternate contact points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~